-Late submissions are accepted with a 10% penalty per day late.
-All assignments are due before the start of class and are considered late if submitted after that.
-Some assignments based on class activities may be due by the end of class, which will be denoted by class end time.
+Other assignments are due before the start of class and are considered late if submitted after that.
+Some assignments based on class activities may be due by the end of the day.
 If you are consistently late, whether due to technical issues or otherwise, your overall grade may be affected.
-Many activities in the course are time-sensitive, so it is crucial to be submitting and providing your feedback and input on time.
-If you have any questions or problems with technology or other concerns, be sure to communicate with me beforehand.
+Late or incomplete work will be accepted for a 10% reduction of points per day late.
+Any such work that is five or more days late will receive a mark of 0.